from-unknown/slack_emoji_uploader_go/README.md

-# slack_emoji_mover
+# slack_emoji_uploader_go
-Move your Slack team emoji to other Slack team.
+Upload emoji file to Slack team easily - just drug and drop picture file.

 ##What is this script for?
-Move emoji from Slack team to other Slack team.
+Upload emoji file to Slack by drug and drop.

 ##What do I need to use this script?
 Nothing - ready to go!